didlie-dev/layr-project/index.md

 ---
 ## Our Team

-We are all available for new opportunities, feel free to reach out!
+Here's the team that built Layr :)

 {% include team.html %}

+Dylan and Flo are available for new opportunities, feel free to reach out!